 Wilmington Community Asset and Resource mapping: An Analysis of the Resources Available to Residents of the City of Wilmington, Delaware

 This research brief summarizes the first stage of a resource mapping project that focuses on determining what public and nonprofit community resource institutions are in Wilmington, what types of services they provide, who they serve, where they are located, and how their location and operation corresponds to the needs of the city’s children and low income families.
 A key step in this effort was to evaluate current Wilmington community assets and resources and the extent to which they serve the needs of low income families.

 The Meeting the Needs of Students in Poverty Committee

 Public Policy Partnership

-University of Delaware (UD), Delaware State University (DSU) and the City of Wilmington (CITY) will work together to explore, identify and define opportunities to cooperate and collaborate together as key institutions addressing the most compelling challenges and opportunities faced by the City of Wilmington.
-This partnership will actively encourage innovative and collaborative community engagement initiatives, projects and opportunities dedicated to the public good at the stakeholder levels within each institution (including, as appropriate, with individual colleges, research centers faculty, staff, students and alumni) within the university communities and with City Council, the Office of the Mayor, departments, commissions, and other appropriate stakeholder groups inside and outside of the city of Wilmington that are consistent with the mission, purpose and resources of each institution.
+University of Delaware (UD), Delaware State University (DSU), and the city of Wilmington (CITY) will work together to explore, identify, and define opportunites to cooperate and collaborate together as key insitutions addressing the most compelling challenges and opportunites faced by the City of Wilmington.
+This partnership will actively encourage innocative and collaborative community engagement initiatives, projects, and opportunites dedicated to the public good at the stakeholder levels within each insitution (inlcuding, as appropriate, with individual colleges, research centers, faculty, staff, students, and alumni) within the university communities and with City Council, the Office of the Mayor, departments, commissions, and other appropriate stakeholder groups inside and outside of the city of Wilmington that are consistent with the mission, purpose, and resources of each intitution.